Policy 711 - Video Recording on School Buses

-1. The school district will begin to equip each and every school bus owned, leased, contracted and/or operated by the school district with a fully-enclosed box for placement and operation of a video camera and conspicuously placed signs notifying riders that their conversations or actions may be recorded on tape.
+- The school district will begin to equip each and every school bus owned, leased, contracted and/or operated by the school district with a fully-enclosed box for placement and operation of a video camera and conspicuously placed signs notifying riders that their conversations or actions may be recorded.

-1. A videotape of the actions of student passengers and/or employees may be used by the school district as evidence in any disciplinary action brought against any student or employee, arising out of the student’s or employee’s conduct on the vehicle.
+- A video recording of the actions of student passengers and/or employees may be used by the school district as evidence in any disciplinary action brought against any student or employee, arising out of the student’s or employee’s conduct on the vehicle.

-4. A videotape will be retained by the school district for a period of six (6) weeks, or until the conclusion of disciplinary proceedings in which the video tape is used for evidence.
+- A video recording will be retained by the school district for a period of six (6) weeks, or until the conclusion of disciplinary proceedings in which the video recording is used for evidence.

 - Minn.
 Stat.
 Ch.
 13 (Minnesota Government Data Practices Act)